 Lu(cy) and Ma(ria) – the mother-and-daughter team behind this pretty hotel café – preach ‘healthy eating made easy’, which means no hidden surprises and no dodgy labelling.
 They’ve removed red meat, dairy and refined sugars from their dishes, so diners don’t have to consciously avoid them – most of the menu can be customised to gluten-free, vegetarian or vegan diets, too.
 Also check the fridge for Lu-Ma’s cold-pressed juices.

-A bright, clean jewel of an eatery, this Scandi café is true to the feel-good ethos of hygge, and serves up food that sings of rude health and nutritional cred.
-Lunchtimes, in particular, abound with naturally vivacious options: try a selection of smørrebrød (open sandwiches topped with smoked fish and suchlike) or plump for a bowl of homemade soup with rye bread, washed down with a glass of antioxidant-rich birch juice.
+A bright, clean jewel of an eatery that’s true to the feel-good ethos of hygge, this Scandi café serves up food that sings of rude health and nutritional cred.
+Naturally vivacious options abound, especially at lunchtime: try a selection of smørrebrød (open sandwiches topped with smoked fish and suchlike) or plump for a Nordic caesar salad, washed down with an ‘immunity smoothie’ or a glass of antioxidant-rich carbonated birch water.

-Given the rodent-themed interiors, indoor trees and bird-house cutlery holders, you might be tempted to go nuts at Squirrel – and there are plenty of opportunities to indulge your inner muncher at this cosy spot.
+Given the rodent-themed interiors, indoor trees and birdhouse cutlery holders, you might be tempted to go nuts at Squirrel – and there are plenty of opportunities to indulge your inner muncher at this cosy spot.
 We like the smoked tofu and the various themed bowls (including a zesty guac ’n’ roll riff), and it’s worth dipping into the list of wild and wacky soft drinks, especially the smoothies, cold-pressed juices and kombucha riffs.
 Also find Squirrel in Market Halls Victoria.

 When it comes to vegan-only restaurants, London has got herbivores covered.
 But what about when you're eating as a group, and only some of you are vegan?
 We've hand-picked mainstream restaurants, covering cuisines from Japanese and Thai, right through to Peruvian, which 'cater for all'.
 Because the only thing better than eating out, is eating out with all your friends.